Best broker for Spanish investors

 Assets are registered in your name at the central securities depository.
 You own the shares directly.

-• Clearest Modelo 720 reporting: you are the named owner
+• Cleanest Modelo 720 reporting — you are the named owner

 • Standard at IBKR by default